A new book on faith from popular author who died in 2019

 “We just talked about life,” he said.
 “She was one of the rare people who fully embraced every aspect of me, and didn’t make the gay part outsized.”

-The night Held Evans died, Chu was at the hospital with Daniel Evans – evidence of the close friendship that had evolved over the years.
+Held Evans’ death resulted from brain swelling during a medically induced coma; she had experienced brain seizures while being treated for multiple ailments.
+The night she died, Chu was at the hospital with Daniel Evans – evidence of the close friendship that had evolved over the years.

 “The reason I picked him (to finish the book) is because of who he is as a friend, and his incredible talent,” Evans said.
 “Jeff has a really good understanding of where Rachel was.”